scandale-project/scandale/docs/architecture.rst

 Probe agent
 -----------

-Configuration file of a probe agent
+Configuration file of a probe agent:

 .. code-block:: json